© The Financial Times Ltd 2016 FT and 'Financial Times' are trademarks of The Financial Times Ltd.

 You agree that you will:

 The Forums contain UGC submitted by users over whom FT has no control so we cannot therefore guarantee the accuracy, integrity or quality of any UGC.
 Some users may not behave properly and may post UGC that is misleading, untrue or offensive.

 It is not possible for FT to fully monitor all UGC published on FT.com but where we have actually received notice of any UGC that is potentially misleading, untrue, offensive, unlawful, infringes third party rights or is potentially in breach of these terms and conditions, then we will review that UGC, decide whether to remove it from FT.com and act accordingly.
-If you believe that any UGC published on FT.com.
+This may include banning a user from participation in UGC on FT.com.

 FT.com may contain links to other Internet websites or online and mobile services provided by independent third parties, including websites of our advertisers and sponsors (what we call “Third Party Sites”), either directly or through frames.
 Third Party Sites may be co-branded with FT and so include FT’s trade marks.

 FT.com contains advertising and sponsorship.
 Advertisers and sponsors are responsible for ensuring that material submitted for inclusion on FT.com complies with international and national law.
 FT is not responsible for any error or inaccuracy in advertising or sponsorship material.

 Copyright in any software that is made available for download from FT.com belongs to FT or its suppliers.
 Your use of the software is governed by the terms of any licence agreement that may accompany or be included with the software.
 Do not install or use any of this software unless you agree to such licence agreement.
 FT is not responsible for any technical or other issues that may happen if you download third party software.